Grab a Burger at Louis’ Lunch: The Birthplace of the Burger

 Louis’ Lunch Today

 The menu itself also hasn’t changed much since the restaurant’s beginnings.
-Aside from the original burger, you can order chips, potato salad, and homemade pie (by the slice) along with various drinks—that’s it.
+There are a grand total of eight items on the current menu: Aside from the original burger, you can order chips, potato salad, and homemade pie (by the slice) along with various drinks—that’s it.

 Louis’ Lunch is located at 261-263 Crown Street, New Haven.
 Hours vary by weekday.
 The restaurant is closed Sunday and Monday, is open from 11am to 3:45pm Tuesday and Wednesday, and is open from noon to 2am Thursday through Saturday.